It’s a common cliché, in the world of travel writing…

 Or if you want a bit more upscale, try La Flauta at Calle Aribau, 32.
 Catalan food is simple and pretty good.

 In any case, don’t be a victim of the guidebooks.
-Try something that’s not on Trip Advisor.
+Take a long walk, and try something that’s not on Trip Advisor.
 It’s bound to be an experience.

 Climb a nearby hill.